 Idris Hall aka Aloha Wanderwell Baker (1906 – 1996)

 I must say that I didn’t know anything about Aloha Wanderwell.
 Randomly, while looking for some ideas, I came across this kick-ass lady and felt like I discovered a hidden gem.
 Born in Winnipeg, Manitoba in 1906, this fellow Canadian became known as “The World’s Most Travelled Girl.”
-Say what?
+She changed the world of travel as we know it, yet her name is long forgotten.

 At 16, she joined Captain “Cap” Walter Wanderwell as his lady secretary on a whirlwind driving tour.
 Idris found the Captain’s newspaper ad and convinced her mother to let her apply.
 “Brains, Beauty & Breeches – World Tour Offer For Lucky Young Woman…” – it’s easy to see how appealing that would have been to her.